 More challenging is the retrofit of existing structures.
 Eighty percent of the housing that will likely be here in 2050 is already here and much of it was built without modern insulation.
 Many older heating systems use water, circulated through radiators or baseboards, to distribute heat from a central oil or gas burner.
 Currently available air-source heat pump technology cannot reuse existing water-based distribution systems.
 In many homes, the only feasible approach to heat-pump conversion is to install ductless mini-split heat pumps in multiple rooms — an approach that is not always efficient and not always comfortable.

-While achieving our 2050 goals for building retrofits may be difficult, I do believe we can make meaningful progress toward those goals.
+While achieving our 2050 goals for building retrofits may not be possible without more evolution of technology, I do believe we can make meaningful progress toward those goals with existing technology.
 The financial and practical challenges to fully electrifying an existing home can be daunting, but many homeowners are both financially able and deeply motivated to reduce carbon emissions.
 In addition, some are finding workable pathways to partial heat pump conversions.
 Others are installing heat pumps for efficient air conditioning and they can also use their heat pumps for some of their heating needs.
 With the incentives that we already offer for heat pumps, these three groups together have created some early momentum toward electrification.
 The challenge is to build on that momentum.

 Building a home electrification industry